RLado/AuthenticationDemo/README.md

    - Session cookie management
    - Passwords are hashed and salted

-## Anti-features
+## Anti-features (Won't fix)
-   - Awful database (Won't fix)
+   - Awful database
+   - Session tokens are too short

 ## To Do
    - Vunerable to XSRF
    - Does not sanitize user input
-   - Can not create new users
-   - Can not delete new users
+   - Can not delete users

 ## How to setup
    - Generate a self-signed TLS certificate and place it in `./cert/`